 How to introduce your dog into your new home in Cyprus

-Moving house is always an exciting experience for all family members but this is not the case with your dog.
+Moving house is always an exciting experience (it means I get to look at properties like houses sacramento!) for all family members but this is not the case with your dog.
 As a matter of fact, moving into a new home can extremely be stressful for dogs.
 Fortunately, however, you can make this experience more tolerable for these adorable creatures.

 Less stress for your pets while moving into new home

 You can do many things in order to cause less stress for them.
-For example, you can leave your dog with a friend they already know before you move house.
+For example, you can leave your dog with a friend they already know before you move house, you could shop around for a new chew toy to keep them occupied, or give them some playtime with one of their furry friends.
 This can keep your dog out of your way and help you move more comfortably reducing the risk of accidents.
 Before you move, you can also keep the dog in the backyard ensuring that the area is completely fenced and the dog cannot run away.
 If you are unable to either leave your dog with someone they know or keep it in the backyard, you may want to opt for a different solution.
 In such cases, some people believe that crating their dog while they are moving is a good solution.
 Before you crate you dog, ensure that it is spacious enough to let the dog stand up and move comfortably.
 You also need to make sure that your dog has access to water letting them out every few hours to do their business.
 Therefore, you have different options to choose in order to keep your dog out of your way and of course safe!

 Moving into your new home with your pets

-To make moving into your new home a less stressful experience for yourself and your four-legged friend, it would be a good idea to plan head packaging your furniture.
-In other words, you can plan to pack your staff during a longer period of time.
-Instead of doing the job in one or two days, you can in this way reduce stress on your dog and yourself as well.
+To make moving into your new home a less stressful experience for yourself and your four-legged friend, it would be a good idea to plan ahead for packing up your furniture.
+In other words, you can plan to pack your stuff over a longer period of time.
+You could also make your life a lot easier, by hiring a moving company to help you with this as well.
+However, make sure you don’t leave this to the last minute.
+Instead of doing the job in one or two days, you should make sure to do it over a longer period.
+This will help reduce stress on your dog and yourself as well.
 To have easy and quick access to your dog’s toys, water and food bowls, blankets etc. when you get into your new home, you need to pack them all in a separate box.
 As a familiar scent in a totally strange place can make things easier and less stressful for your dog, you may want to put your dog’s toys in your laundry basket.